yashovardhan/docusaurus-openai-search/README.md

 ## Troubleshooting

-### Proxy Connection Issues
+### Backend Connection Issues

-If you encounter issues connecting to the proxy:
+If you encounter issues connecting to the backend:

-1. Verify that your proxy URL is correct in the configuration
+1. Verify that your backend URL is correct in the configuration
-2. Check that the proxy service is running and accessible
+2. Check that the backend service is running and accessible
-3. Ensure your domain is whitelisted in the proxy's `ALLOWED_DOMAINS` configuration
+3. Ensure your domain is whitelisted in the backend's `ALLOWED_DOMAINS` configuration
-4. Check the proxy logs for any error messages
+4. Check the backend logs for any error messages

-### Document Content Retrieval Issues
+### Search Issues

-If the AI cannot retrieve document content:
+If search is not working as expected:

-1. Ensure your documentation pages follow standard Docusaurus HTML structure
+1. Ensure your Algolia configuration is correct
-2. Check that the server allows the browser to fetch documentation pages via JavaScript
+2. Check that the backend is returning keywords properly
-3. Try enabling the `highlightCode` option if code blocks are important to your documentation
+3. Verify that documents are being retrieved from Algolia
+4. Enable logging to see the search flow

 ### CORS Errors

 If you see CORS errors:

-1. Verify your domain is in the proxy's `ALLOWED_DOMAINS` environment variable
+1. Verify your domain is in the backend's `ALLOWED_DOMAINS` environment variable
 2. Check for protocol mismatch (http vs https)
 3. Ensure no trailing slashes in domain configuration
-4. Check that the proxy's CORS configuration is correct
+4. Check that the backend's CORS configuration is correct

 ## License